rrachelhuangg/Research2025/to_do.md

 - [x] Debugged original QFT Grover implementation
 - [x] Refactor Grover circuit(s) to be modular with both circuit size and optimization method like revamped QFT circuit setup

+- [x] Refactor quantum teleportation circuit to be modular with both circuit size and optimization method
+- [ ] Refactor to pull out common methods between circuits to a separate methods file

 -----------------------------------------------

 - [ ] Automate experiment running in a sort of Dockerized pipeline CLI